In Progress

 Dr Catherine R. Baker (2022)

 Catherine’s PhD, ‘Infrastructures of Male Supremacism: A Mixed-Methods Analysis of the Incel Wiki’ combined digital affordances and discursive psychology perspectives to explain how the Incel wiki functions as a rhetorical tool to inoculate misogynist Incels against criticism while simultaneously reinforcing ingroup identity and semantic control.
 She shows how pseudo-science functions as a particularly important, and previously under-researched, rhetorical strategy of extreme misogyny, and positions biological determinism as a central organising logic of male supremacism.
 Her research was funded by the Online Civic Culture Centre (O3C) at Loughborough University.
-Catherine is currently a postdoctoral researcher at Dublin City University’s Anti-Bullying Centre.
+Catherine is currently an Irish Research Council funded postdoctoral researcher at Dublin City University’s new Institute for Research on Genders and Sexualities.

 Dr Aaron Bastani (2015)